conda/conda/docs/source/build.rst

                           # The version cannot contain a dash '-' character.

     source:
-      # The source section specifies where the source code of the package is coming
+      # The source section specifies where the source code of the package is
-      # from, it may be coming from a source tarball like:
+      # comign from, it may be coming from a source tarball like:
       fn: bsdiff-1.1.14.tar.gz
       url: https://pypi.python.org/packages/source/b/bsdiff4/bsdiff4-1.1.4.tar.gz
       md5: 29f6089290505fc1a852e176bd276c43